Efficient Black-Box Fault Localization for System-Level Test Code Using Large Language Models: Introduction

-To investigate the potential of LLMs in TCFL while avoiding execution-related limitations, this paper proposes a fully static, LLM-driven TCFL technique that localizes faults in system test code using a single failure execution log generated after the test failure.
-We propose three novel algorithms that can \emph{estimate} the execution trace of a faulty test case with sufficient accuracy, while pruning information irrelevant to the failure, to enable effective and efficient FL without requiring the test case to be executed.
-Using the estimated trace and other information, including the error message, we prompt the LLM to perform ranking-based FL, which outputs a number of faulty locations ordered by their likelihood of being faulty.
-Our TCFL technique is \emph{black-box}, meaning it does not require access to the source code of the SUT and operates at the \emph{system level} by performing FL on large faulty test scripts that span multiple layers and are designed to assess the entire system's functionality.
+To investigate the potential of LLMs in TCFL while avoiding execution-related limitations, this paper proposes a fully static, LLM-driven TCFL technique that localizes faults in system-level test code using a single failure execution log generated after the test failure. \newannotate{C2.2}The goal of this research is twofold: (1) to address the lack of automated techniques for system-level test code fault localization, and (2) to improve the efficiency of this FL process by reducing token overhead and LLM's inference time without sacrificing accuracy, thereby making the approach more practical for CI pipelines, where faults are frequently localized and repaired over multiple iterations.
+To this end,we propose three novel algorithms that can \emph{estimate} the execution trace of a faulty test case with sufficient accuracy while pruning irrelevant information, enabling effective and efficient FL without requiring the test case to be executed.
+Using the estimated trace and other information, including the error message, we prompt the LLM to perform ranking-based FL, which outputs several faulty locations ordered by their likelihood of being faulty.
+Our TCFL technique is \emph{black-box}, meaning it does not require access to the SUT's source code and operates at the \emph{system level} by performing FL on complex, faulty test scripts spanning multiple layers and designed to assess the entire system's functionality.
+To the best of our knowledge, this work is the first to investigate fault localization in test code.